 There are various treatments, some of which are available over the counter from a pharmacist.
 Antihistamine tablets or medicine reduce the effect on the body of one of the main chemicals released by the allergic response.

-There are nasal sprays which contain steroids and other substances which reduce the local inflammatory response in the nose.
+There are nasal sprays which contain steroids and other substances that reduce the local inflammatory response in the nose.
 There are also eye drops which have similar effects on the eye.
 Those people with asthmatic symptoms need treatment as for asthma.

 Occasionally the doctor may consider it necessary to prescribe either tablets containing steroids, or possibly an injection.
 These can have more serious side effects than the other treatments, so the possible benefits have to be weighed against the possible disadvantages.
 There are currently thought to be arguments in favour of the tablets rather than the injection.